 The vertical modes are divided into two main modes:

 - Managed Vertical Modes

 One of the main notable differences between Selected and Managed Vertical Guidance is that the managed mode accounts for altitude and speed constraints at waypoints and computes the vertical flight path accordingly.
-Selected mode on the other hand ignore any constraints from the flight plan.
+Selected mode, on the other hand, ignores any constraints from the flight plan.